History of Colchester United F.C.

 Colchester United is an English football club based in Colchester, Essex.
-The History of Colchester United F.C. spans the club's roots, forming in 1937 as a professional club alongside amateur counterparts Colchester Town through to present day.
+The History of Colchester United F.C. began in 1937 as a professional club alongside amateur counterparts Colchester Town.

 Colchester played in the Southern League from 1937 to 1950 when they were elected to the Football League and remained in the lower two divisions of the league between 1950 and 1990, when they were relegated to the Football Conference.
 United were promoted from the conference in 1992 and have remained a league club since.

 The club made a slow climb through the Third Division and then the Second Division.
 In 2006, the club finished 2nd in League One, the club's highest ever finish to that point, resulting in promotion to the Championship – the second tier of English football.
 The following season, Colchester achieved a 10th-place finish in the Championship, their record highest finish, this despite having the divisions lowest average attendance.
 The following season, Colchester were relegated back to League One.
 In 2016 they finished 23rd and were relegated to League 2 where the club are currently competing.